nvk747/training-material/topics/statistics/tutorials/PAPAA@0.1.8/tutorial.md

 {: .comment}

 ## **PanCancer compare within models**
-we next do a performance comparision between the ERBB2,PIK3CA,KRAS,AKT1 pan model and individual models.
+we next do a performance comparison between the ERBB2,PIK3CA,KRAS,AKT1 pan model and individual models.
 ![Compare Pan model with with-in disease model](../../images/PAPAA@0.1.8/within.png "Cross-validation performance characteristic metric AUROC for the pan-cancer model compared to individual models trained on each cancer type")

 > ### {% icon hands_on %} Hands-on: compare the ERBB2_PIK3CA_KRAS_AKT1 pan model with individual disease models